 Conclusion

-The major attractions of Everest Base Camp Trekking are the reasons why EBC trek, along with other treks in the Everest region, are popular.
-You will for sure love the destinations with their cultural value along with the aesthetic views in each location.
+The major attractions of the Everest Base Camp Trek are why the EBC trek, along with other treks in the Everest region, is popular.
+You will definitely love the destinations for their cultural value and the aesthetic views at each location.
 The hospitable Sherpa community will invite you to their teahouses and even religious landmarks with an open heart.
 So, if you’re considering going to the Everest region trekking anytime soon, that’d be a good decision to make for literally every other adventurer, regardless of their expertise as a trekker or a mountaineer!
 Happy journey ahead.